ypyl/ypyl.github.io/Blog/2017-04-10-Giving-full-read+write-permissions-to-a-folder-by-all-users-and-apps.md

 ---
 layout: post
-title: "Giving full read+write permissions to a folder by all users and apps"
+title: Giving full read+write permissions to a folder by all users and apps
 date: 2017-04-10

 tags: linux